lukka/run-vcpkg/README.md

           # vcpkgDirectory: '${{ github.workspace }}/vcpkg'

           # If not using a submodule for vcpkg sources, this specifies which commit
           # id must be checkout from a Git repo.
-It must not be set if using a
-          # submodule for vcpkg.
+          # Note: it must not be set if using a Git submodule for vcpkg.
           # vcpkgGitCommitId: '${{ matrix.vcpkgCommitId }}'

           # This is the glob expression used to locate the vcpkg.json.